 Mount Liamuiga, St. Kitts

-Ready for adventure?
+Ready to explore one of the best Caribbean islands for adventure?
 Your expedition starts at the base of Mount Liamuiga (meaning “fertile land”), a dormant volcano and the tallest point in St. Kitts.
 Your trek to the top will have you trekking and climbing through a palatial rainforest, and as you reach the summit, magical cloud forest as well.

 Tropical flora and fauna decorate the exotic backdrop during the two-and-a-half-hour hike.
 You might even spot some monkeys along the route.
 This mountain giant soars almost 4,000 feet to the sky, making it a challenging but rewarding hike.